daniela-v/CWSchedulingApp/server/lib/db/README.md

 Seeds are used to auto-populate the tables on creation mostly

-Preferably the name of the seeds should be close to what the table will be named.
+The name of the seed file must have the same name as the name of the model file.
 Example: If the table is named `tbl_milestones` you must use `milestones.js`

-You should copy an existing seed and modify it
+Copy an existing seed and modify it

 #### If you need to add more rows to the seeds just add more items into the row array at the top
 ```javascript